Cypress Assertions – Complete Guide with Examples

 }

-Chai and JQuery assertions are made up of Chai & JQuery, JQuery is used to identify and locate web elements on the page Chai helps in making assertions about their current state and availability.
-It validated the property of the web elements present on the page using .Should().
+Chai and JQuery assertions are made up of Chai & JQuery, JQuery is used to identify and locate web elements on the page.
+Chai helps in making assertions about their current state and availability.
+It validated the properties of the web elements present on the page using.Should().

 This assertion is widely used in automation frameworks, first we need to include the Chai-Jquery dependency.